Adwozo/mod-cities2-ProfitBasedIndustryAndOffice/README.md

-# ProfitBasedIndustryAndOffice
+Feature

 This mod introduces different AI system for industrial and office buildings in the game.
-Key features include:&#xA;&#xA;
+Key features include:

-    - Companies make expansion and contraction decisions based on their profit-to-worth ratio rather than product storage amount.&#xA;
+    Companies make expansion and contraction decisions based on their profit-to-worth ratio rather than product storage amount.
-    - Considers material costs.&#xA;
+    Considers material costs.
-    - Includes safeguards for very small companies.&#xA;&#xA;
+    Includes safeguards for very small companies.

-    This mod aims to create a more dynamic and realistic economic simulation within the game and solve the current issue with the economy update.&#xA;
-    Please give some time for the mod to take effect, as it is using the 45m in game tick rate.&#xA;
+    Set minimum company headcount to 1/4 of building capacity

+Logic

+The original in game calculation is as follow

+    less than 1/4 amount of storage fill with product, increase headcount more than 1/2 amount of storage fill will product, decrease headcount minimum company headcount is 5

+Issue

+    Office do not sell any of the product

+This mod modify the calculation logic

+The profit-to-worth ratio (ptw) is equal to

+    for industry (cash reserves - material cost)/company total worth for office cash reserves/company total worth

+The mod logic

+    if the ptw is larger than the Threshold it will increase headcount and vise versa if the company total worth is smaller than the small company threshold headcount will stay at full minimum company headcount to 1/4 of building capacity

+Effect of the mod

+    you will see company headcount go to a slightly lower level than pre economy update traffic will increase
+    non profiting company could see decrease headcount tax rate could impact company headcount more dramatically (by logic not verify)

+Future plan

+    investigate the threshold further to generate a balance create a option for user to define the threshold using percentile small company and threshold would be better as a curve so set as a equation